 Oliver Farry is an Irish journalist based in Hong Kong.
 He has worked in the city as a production editor with the South China Morning Post and is now once again freelance, available for broadcast and print work.
-His recent work in Hong Kong includes reporting for France 24, Radio France Internationale, TV5MONDE, TG4 (Ireland) and RTÉ.
+His recent work in Hong Kong includes reporting for France 24, Radio France Internationale, TV5MONDE, the BBC, TG4 (Ireland) and RTÉ.
 Oliver previously worked as a reporter in Paris for France 24 and his freelance bylines include the Guardian, The Irish Times, the New Statesman, The New Republic, Berfrois and When Saturday Comes.
 In addition to news, he writes on a broad range of subjects such as books, film, photography, urbanism, food and drink and sport.

 Legislator Andrew Wan is led away by police at the protest against the National Security Law in Hong Kong on July 1, 2020.